Umayal25/Big-Mart-Sales-Prediction-Using-Machine-Learning/README.md

 6. **Random Forest Regressor**

 These algorithms are compared based on their performance, with the best model being used for the final predictions.

+## Evaluation Metrics
+Mean Absolute Error (MAE): Measures the average magnitude of errors in a set of predictions, without considering their direction.
+Lower values indicate better accuracy.
+Mean Squared Error (MSE): Measures the average squared difference between the estimated values and the actual value.
+Lower values indicate better accuracy.
+Root Mean Squared Error (RMSE): The square root of the mean squared error.
+It provides an estimate of the standard deviation of the prediction errors.
+Lower values indicate better accuracy.
+R-squared (R2): Indicates the proportion of the variance in the dependent variable that is predictable from the independent variables.
+Values closer to 1 indicate a better fit.

 ## How to Run the Project